wallarm/product-documentation/docs/latest/about-wallarm-waf/protecting-against-attacks.md

 #### libdetection overview

+!!! warning "Support of the libdetection library on the CDN node"
+    Please note that the **libdetection** library is not supported by the [Wallarm CDN nodes](../waf-installation/cdn-node.md).

 The [**libdetection**](https://github.com/wallarm/libdetection) library additionally validates attacks detected by the library **libproton** as follows:

 * If **libdetection** confirms the attack signs detected by **libproton**, the attack is uploaded to the Wallarm Cloud and blocked (if the filtering node is working in the `block` mode).